im-luka/currency-converter-api/README.md

 # Currency Converter with API

-WPF application in which the user can exchange currencies using API
+WPF application in which the user can exchange currencies using API.